AWildErin/SourceEditor-sdk/README.md

 SourceEditor is licensed under the MIT license, you can find it's license [here](license_sourceeditor.md).
 As we are including Source SDK here, it is not licensed under MIT it is instead under it's own license, which you can find [here](license_sourceengine.md).

 You can check out our trello [here](https://trello.com/b/jBHyA5mG/sourceeditor) this shows our current roadmap and things we plan to do.

+## Building
+This isn't a tutorial on how to build you, you will need some basic idea on how you work with the Source SDK to build this project.

+You'll need:
+* Visual Studio 2013
+* Qt 4.8.7 (This may be updated at some point)
+* Mono (If you want the script system to work)
+* Swig (To generated bindings for the script system)

+Make sure Qt is inside the `src/thirdparty/qt` directory then run `create_sourceeditor.bat` and rebuild the entire solution.
+If you didn't add mono, then that project will fail to build but the editor should work fine without it due to the way the editor is coded.